gagigante/gagigante/README.md

 - :star: Freelancer at [Decada Technology](www.decadatech.com)
 - 🌱 I’m currently focusing on javascript development (Node, React, React Native, TypeScript)
 - :fire: My english is a work in progress
-- 👯 I’m looking to collaborate on javascript open source projects to get more experience
+- :rocket: I’m looking to collaborate on javascript open source projects to get more experience
 - 🤔 I’m looking for a Full Stack job (Node, React, React Native)